mantidproject/mantid/docs/source/techniques/ISISPowder-OSIRIS-v1.rst

     empty_drange12 : "12"
     empty_run_numbers : "1-12"

-for each set of run numbers the associated vanadium and empty runs for each drange must be listed separately.
+For each drange an empty canisters and vanadium run must be listed with the associated drange.

 Parameters